-Also notice in the above example, that passing in the full function name with parentheses, increase(), incorrectly causes the function to run before each thread starts.
-Only pass in the function name increase, without parentheses, as the target parameter.

 Threads that have been created typically need to return a result.
 This is often accomplished via the join() method.
 There are a number of possible errors associated with the joining of threads:

 Joining multiple child threads in an order different than the expected completion of those children can cause extended or indefinite delays.